Gianluca Pessotto: Alleged suicide attempt

 Weeks after his retirement as a footballer, he survived a 15-metre fall from a fourth storey window at the headquarters of Juventus, on 27 June 2006.
 As he was holding a rosary, it is believed that he was attempting suicide in the wake of the Calciopoli scandal which led his club to be stripped of two Serie A titles and relegated in Serie B for their first time in history.
 He suffered multiple fractures and internal bleeding from the fall.
 On 17 July 2006, medical staff declared him out of danger and stated that he would not have long-term mental damage or physical paralysis.
 His wife Reana later declared it had not been a suicide attempt, but that Pessotto had blacked-out.

 After recovering Pessotto resumed his managerial duties.
-In the summer of 2009 he was appointed Primavera (U-20) coach, replacing former teammate Ciro Ferrara, who had been just been named the new first team manager.
+In the summer of 2009 he was appointed Primavera (U-20) coach, replacing former teammate Ciro Ferrara, who had just been named the new first team manager.